cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ![alt text](/uploads/RegretLocker20.PNG)

 There is a catch here.
-If the encryption fails because the file is being opened by any process, the ransomware checks if it's being ran as ***Program Files***.
-If it is not, then ***RegretLocker*** will find the process that is currently using this file.
+If the encryption fails, it means the file is running or used by some process.
+For that case, ***RegretLocker*** will find the process that is currently using this file and attempt to terminate it.
 It's accomplishing this through the use of ***Restart Manager*** with these API calls.

   - ***RmStartSession***: Start a new session for ***Restart Manager***
   - ***RmRegisterResources***: Registering the file to be encrypted as a resource